mariusuncrop/bugboard-e2e/README.md

 Shards report as blob reports and are merged into one HTML report, uploaded as a build artefact.
 To host that report instead, enable GitHub Pages for the repository with GitHub Actions as the source and set the repository variable `PUBLISH_REPORT` to `true`.
 Traces, screenshots and video are retained on failure.

+### Testing authorisation that depends on data

+Role checks are easy: one admin, one member, assert 403.
+Membership is harder, because the interesting cases need a user who is genuinely absent from something.
+The app's seed makes that true on purpose — Marco is not on the mobile project — so [tests/api/projects.spec.ts](tests/api/projects.spec.ts) can assert that a project he cannot see is invisible through every door: the project itself, its issue list, its board, an issue by key, and the comments on that issue.
+It also pins the 404-not-403 choice, since a 403 would confirm the project exists.

 ### Dropping files that never existed on disk